aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-smartart/extract-text-from-the-gear-type-smartart-shape/_index.md

             // Access first shape.
             const shape = worksheet.shapes.get(0);

-            // Get the result of gear type smart art shape in the form of group shape. const groupShape = shape.resultOfSmartArt;
+            // Get the result of the gear‑type SmartArt shape in the form of a group shape. const groupShape = shape.resultOfSmartArt;

-            // Get the list of individual shapes consisting of group shape. const shapes = groupShape.groupedShapes;
+            // Get the list of individual shapes that constitute the group shape. const shapes = groupShape.groupedShapes;

-            // Extract the text of gear type shapes and display them. const results = [];
+            // Extract the text of gear‑type shapes and display them. const results = [];
             for (let i = 0; i < shapes.count; i++) {
                 const s = shapes.get(i);